reproducible-reporting/templates/DOCUMENTATION.md

   ```

   This is needed whenever your create or clone a Git repository.
-  (Normally that is only once per publication.)
+  (Normally, that is only once per publication.)

 - Now you should be able to build the template manuscript and related documents
   with RepRepBuild as follows: